SNHU-CS/CS-330/module05/mod5_tutorials.md

 glUniform1i(glGetUniformLocation(gProgramId, "uTextureExtra"), 1);
 ```

-Also, we release this memory before exiting the application
+Also, we release this memory before exiting the application.

 ```
 UDestroyTexture(gTextureIdHappy);
 UDestroyTexture(gTextureIdHat);
 ```

-Note how we assign the base texture to texture unit 0, and the extra texture (the bandana) to texture unit 1.
+Note how we assign the base texture to texture unit 0 and the extra texture (the bandana) to texture unit 1.
 In the render function we activate active texture units 0 and 1 before rendering.

 ```
 glActiveTexture(GL_TEXTURE0);